joinpursuit/AC_4_Web/units/fundamentals/lessons/strings/strings.md

 console.log(str2[5])
 ```

-Once we know the length, we simply substract `1` from it and get the last element.
+Once we know the length, we simply subtract `1` from it and get the last element.
 This is because strings start at index `0`.
-Since we have the string `length` property at hand, all we have to do is substract `1` from it, and use the result as the index we wish to access.
+Since we have the string `length` property at hand, all we have to do is subtract `1` from it, and use the result as the index we wish to access.

 ```js
 var str = 'dog'